Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Event selection and background estimation

 \section{Event selection and background estimation}

 The muon triggers are responsible for the online event selection.
 At the hardware trigger stage, a muon candidate with high \pt is required.
 The muon candidate is required to have $\pt > 6\gevc$ and $p > 8\gevc$, along with a good track fit quality in the first software trigger stage.
 In the second software trigger stage, an additional requirement of $\pt > 12.5\gevc$ is imposed on the muon candidate.
 For a \Zmm candidate, it is necessary for at least one of the muons to pass both the hardware and software trigger stages.
-These stages ensure the identification of the particle as a muon with high transverse momentum.

-A high purity \Zmm sample is reconstructed from a pair of opposite-signed tracks identified as muons.
+A high-purity \Zmm sample is reconstructed from a pair of opposite-signed tracks identified as muons.
 The invariant mass of the di-muon is required to be within the range $60 <M_{\mu\mu}< 120 \gevcc$.
 For each muon track, the fiducial requirements are $\pt>20\gevc$ and pseudorapidity in the range $2.0<\eta<4.5$.
 The muons are required to have momentum measurements with relative uncertainties below 10\%.
 In total, 3265 \Zmm candidates meet these selection criteria, and the distribution of the di-muon invariant mass for the selected candidates is shown in Fig.~\ref{fig:mass}.

-The background contribution from decays of heavy flavour hadrons is estimated using two control samples.
-Tracks from heavy flavour decays degrade the primary vertex (PV) fit quality when included in the PV fit, since the heavy hadron travels a certain distance before decaying.
+The background contribution from decays of heavy-flavour hadrons is estimated using two control samples.
+These samples are used as two independent background determinations, which allow for cross-checking with each other.
+Tracks from heavy-flavour decays degrade the primary vertex (PV) fit quality when included in the PV fit, since heavy-flavour hadrons travel a finite distance before decaying.
 Hence, the first control sample is obtained by applying a requirement that the selected candidate have a PV with a low fit quality ($\chi^2>95$).
 Additionally, muons produced from semileptonic decays of heavy flavour hadrons are less isolated.
-The variable $I_{\mu}$ is defined as the ratio of the muon \pt to the vector sum of the \pt of all charged particles in a cone around the muon, where the cone is constrained using the radius parameter $R=\sqrt{\Delta\eta^{2}+\Delta\phi^{2}} < 0.5$.
-The second control sample is selected by requiring that the two muons are not spatially isolated ($I_{\mu}<0.91$) from other rest of the event.
+The variable $I_{\mu}$ is defined as the ratio of the muon \pt to the vector sum of the \pt of all charged particles in a cone of size $R=\sqrt{(\Delta\eta)^{2}+(\Delta\phi)^{2}} < 0.5$ around the muon.
+The second control sample is selected by requiring that the two muons are not spatially isolated ($I_{\mu}<0.91$) from the rest of the event.